Nick-Archi/pico-freertos-playground/01_tasks/README.md

 In simpler terms:
 - priority for tasks will not change during execution
-- task that has higher priority will obtain core 1st
+- task that has higher priority takes precedence on core
-- tasks with same priority will take turns running
+- tasks with same priority will take turns running (time-slicing/round-robin)
-- scheduler will switch between different tasks of equal priority during tick interrupt
+- scheduler will switch between different tasks of equal priority during tick interrupt (time-slicing/round-robin)

 So the FreeRTOS will make it seem as if multiple tasks are running concurrently!
 ![Scheduler performing multitasking](images/context_switching.png)